Water Damage vs Flood Damage: What’s the Difference?

 Many people think water damage and flood damage are used interchangeably.
 When it comes to insurance companies and repair coverage, they are quite different.

-- Water damage is usually caused by water originating from plumbing, such as a backup from a toilet, a flooded air-conditioning unit, or an overflowed washing machine.
+- Water damage is usually caused by plumbing, such as a backup from a toilet, a flooded air-conditioning unit, or an overflowed washing machine.

 - Flood damage is usually caused by water originating from a natural disaster, hurricane, or heavy rain event.
 This can include flash-flooding, sump pump failure, or prolonged roof leaks.

 What Causes Water Damage?

 Homeowners often experience water damage as a result of a burst pipe or a plumbing issue.
 Water damage also occurs when a toilet, refrigerator, washing machine, or HVAC system doesn’t drain properly, causing a flood.